 Empirical antibiotics targeted at the suspected underlying infection should be used as soon as possible after obtaining appropriate cultures including blood, sputum, and urine cultures.
 Antivirals or antifungals may be appropriate in patients with suspected or confirmed viral or fungal infections.
 Once culture results are available, the antimicrobial regimen can be tailored for the identified organism.
 There is no evidence to support the use of antibiotics in patients who have ARDS without infection.

 Standard supportive care of critically ill patients includes prevention of deep vein thrombosis, blood glucose control, prophylaxis against stress-induced gastrointestinal bleeding, haemodynamic support to maintain a mean arterial pressure >60 mmHg, and transfusion of packed red blood cells in patients with haemoglobin <70 g/L (<7 g/dL).
 Nutrition should be provided enterally where possible.
-In a large randomised trial of 1000 patients with ARDS, low-dose enteral feeding for the first 5 days of ARDS had similar clinical outcomes compared with full-calorie feeding.
+In one large randomised trial of 1000 patients with ARDS, low-dose enteral feeding for the first 5 days of ARDS had similar clinical outcomes compared with full-calorie feeding.
 Supplemental nutrition with omega-3 fatty acids and antioxidants is not recommended.

 In patients with refractory hypoxaemia despite an FiO₂ of 1.0 and high levels of PEEP, rescue therapies for oxygenation should be considered.